meltyourface/blank/posts/Grimoires/Summoning-Asmodeus-A-Dark-Ritual/index.md

 "Amprodias andamian, Asmodeus rex infernorum.
 Exeo a sacris abditis et adveni, potentior deus magnum ex ortus noctis."

-Translation: "Amprodias unbind, Asmodeus, king of the infernal realms.
+**Translation**: "Amprodias unbind, Asmodeus, king of the infernal realms.
 Emerge from your hidden sanctuary and come forth, great god of the dark dawn."

 Open your Grimoire to the page containing the sigil of Asmodeus and concentrate on it while reciting the invocation eight times.
 As the atmosphere thickens, ignite the incense within the brazier.
 Hold the chalice filled with the prepared wine in both hands, and continue:

 "Ego conjuro te per tutelarum tuarum potentiam, Asmodeus, venire ad me et obedire voluntatis meae."

-Translation: "I conjure thee by the power of your guardians, Asmodeus, to come unto me and obey my will."
+**Translation**: "I conjure thee by the power of your guardians, Asmodeus, to come unto me and obey my will."

 Slow and carefully, consume some of the wine to form a bond with the archdemon (be cautious, as the wine contains potent herbs).
 Then, pointing the consecrated iron knife at the sigil, use the remaining wine to anoint it, saying:

 "Suscipe mihi et meipsum confirmate sigillo vino caerimonio, gratia et auctoritate.
 Ego invoco te, Asmodeus."

-Translation: "Receive me and strengthen me with the seal of this ceremonial wine, by grace and authority.
+**Translation**: "Receive me and strengthen me with the seal of this ceremonial wine, by grace and authority.
 I invoke thee, Asmodeus."

 Repeat this incantation three more times, while focusing on the desired goal or request.
 Once Asmodeus has been invoked and the purpose is clear, thank him for his presence, and conclude the ritual with the following phrase:

 "Gratias tibi ago pro tuo auxilio, Asmodeus.
 Valere et regressus ad regnum tuum."

-Translation: "I thank thee for your assistance, Asmodeus.
+**Translation**: "I thank thee for your assistance, Asmodeus.
 Farewell and return to your realm."

 After the ritual, dispose of any remaining wine and herbs and cleanse the space.
 Remember that dealing with powerful entities such as Asmodeus demands extreme caution and the highest level of spiritual preparation.